Just Salad

-Just Salad is a US-based fast-casual restaurant chain founded in 2006.
-Its restaurants serve salads, wraps, and house-made dressings and beverages.
-As of 2025 it has 100 outlets in the Northeast, Midwest and South.
+Just Salad is a US-based, fast-casual restaurant chain founded in 2006.
+Its restaurants serve salads, wraps, rice bowls, house-made dressings, and beverages.
+As of 2025, it has 100 outlets in the Northeast, Midwest, and South, and is known for its reusable bowls.
 Nick Kenner is Just Salad's president and CEO.
-The chain is known for its re-usable bowls.

 History

 Just Salad was founded in 2006 by Nick Kenner and his childhood friend Rob Crespi, who noticed the lack of healthy, easily accessible eating places in Midtown Manhattan.
-They raised the start-up capital to open their first Just Salad in 2006.
+They raised the startup capital to open their first location that same year.

 By 2016, the company had grown to 29 outlets.
 That year, Panda Restaurant Group, parent company of the Panda Express restaurants, invested an undisclosed sum in Just Salad.
 Additional funding came in 2021 from Closed Loop Partners, a private investment group that supports companies using sustainable materials and production systems; as well as a further investment round from Panda Restaurant Group.
-In February 2025 the company announced that it had raised about $200 million from Wellington Management, D1 Capital Partners, Neuberger Berman, and Stripes, reportedly giving Just Salad a valuation of $1 billion.
+In February 2025, the company announced that it had raised about $200 million from Wellington Management, D1 Capital Partners, Neuberger Berman, and Stripes, reportedly giving Just Salad a valuation of $1 billion.

 Growth

 The funding in 2016 and 2021 allowed Just Salad to expand.
-From 47 outlets in 2021, the company doubled the number of restaurants over the next four years.
-As of 2025, Just Salad had 100 locations in seven states; all but two are company owned.
+From 47 outlets in 2021, the company doubled its number of restaurants over the next four years.
+By 2025, Just Salad had 100 locations in seven states, all but two of which were company-owned.
+As of July 1, 2026, the company had 125 locations, and it was reported that New York Knicks player Jalen Brunson had taken an equity stake in the company.

 Technology

-In January 2025, as part its mobile app, Just Salad introduced an artificial intelligence tool, based on Open AI's GPT-4o that suggests menu options for customers based on their input of diet goals and taste preferences.
+In January 2025, as part of its mobile app, Just Salad introduced an artificial intelligence tool based on Open AI's GPT-4o that suggests menu options for customers based on their dietary goals and taste preferences.